TootsyRolls/W25_Final/src/main/INSTRUCTIONS.md

 * Specify the hierarchies (at least two) of the project
 * Specify the what the interface is and why do you need it in your project
 * Specify which methods apply runtime-polymorphism
-* Specify in which class and for what purpous textIO will be used.
+* Specify in which class and for what purpose textIO will be used.
 * Specify in which class(es) `Comparable` will be implemented, and what class(es) need `Comparator`
 * A class diagram to show the classes and interfaces of the project and their relationship.
 * Specify which part (class, interface and methods) will be implemented for deliverable 2 (50%)